-That’s definitely a promise I’d be claiming right now if I were still in school.
-In fact, I pray for wisdom pretty regularly, even without the pressure of finals!
+That’s a promise I’d be claiming right now if I were still in school.
+In fact, I routinely pray for wisdom, even without the pressure of finals!

-If you feel yourself lacking in either patience or wisdom, you may want to pray as you color this week’s design.
-Do both at once, and your stress will melt away before your eyes!
+Do you feel yourself lacking in either patience or wisdom?
+I urge you to pray for them as you color this week’s design.
+Doing both at once should melt stress away before your eyes!

 Incidentally, today’s design is from the second volume in my “Color the Word” series.
-These richly-detailed, Scripture-based coloring books were designed with grown-ups in mind, but can be enjoyed by all ages.
+These richly-detailed, Scripture-based coloring books can be enjoyed by all ages.
 They are available through Amazon and Barnes & Noble, but for a limited time, you can buy directly from Prescott Publishing for a 30% discount.
 (Follow this link for details.)

-If you like to color, then come back again next week — I post a new coloring page every Sunday.
-Or you can look here to download any of the pages I’ve published in the past.
+If you like to color, come back next Sunday for a new coloring page.
+Or look here to download any of the pages I’ve published in the past.

 Ideas for using these free printable coloring pages: